Developmental psychology: Middle and Late childhood ages 6–12

-For Erik Erikson, the psychosocial crisis during middle childhood is Industry vs. Inferiority which, if successfully met, instills a sense of Competency in the child.
+According to Erik Erikson, the psychosocial crisis during middle childhood is Industry vs. Inferiority, which, if successfully met, instills a sense of Competence in the child.

 In all cultures, middle childhood is a time for developing "skills that will be needed in their society."
 School offers an arena in which children can gain a view of themselves as "industrious (and worthy)".
 They are "graded for their school work and often for their industry".
-They can also develop industry outside of school in sports, games, and doing volunteer work.
+They can also develop industry outside of school in sports, games, and volunteer work.
 Children who achieve "success in school or games might develop a feeling of competence."

 The "peril during this period is that feelings of inadequacy and inferiority will develop.
 Parents and teachers can "undermine" a child's development by failing to recognize accomplishments or being overly critical of a child's efforts.

 Children who are "encouraged and praised" develop a belief in their competence.
 Lack of encouragement or ability to excel lead to "feelings of inadequacy and inferiority".

 The Centers for Disease Control (CDC) divides Middle Childhood into two stages, 6–8 years and 9–11 years, and gives "developmental milestones for each stage".

 Middle Childhood (6–8)

-Entering elementary school, children in this age group begin to thinks about the future and their "place in the world".
-Working with other students and wanting their friendship and acceptance become more important.
+Entering elementary school, children in this age group begin to think about the future and their "place in the world".
+Working with other students and wanting their friendship and acceptance becomes more important.
 This leads to "more independence from parents and family".
 As students, they develop the mental and verbal skills "to describe experiences and talk about thoughts and feelings".
 They become less self-centered and show "more concern for others".

 Late Childhood (9–12)

 For children ages 9–11 "friendships and peer relationships" increase in strength, complexity, and importance.
 This results in greater "peer pressure".
-They grow even less dependent on their families and they are challenged academically.
+They grow even less dependent on their families, and they are challenged academically.
 To meet this challenge, they increase their attention span and learn to see other points of view.